 Is Deep History White? - A Lecture and Roundtable

 Distinguished Visiting Professor Pratik Chakrabarti questions the epistemological premises of deep history and mounts an argument that it is complicit in the Western and colonial appropriation of global nature, time, myths and capital.
-This online lecture is scheduled for 1pm AEST on the 14th of July.
-It will be followed on the 15th of July at 3.30pm AEST by a roundtable featuring Prof Chakrabarti, historians Prof Lynette Russell (Monash), Prof Ann McGrath (ANU), Dr Ben Silverstein (ANU) and Dr Emily Kern (UNSW).
-Chaired by Prof Alison Bashford, the panel will discuss the whiteness of deep history, the characteristics of European naturalism, and the enchantment and disenchantment of the natural world.
-Registrations for both events here.
+This online lecture took place on the 14th of July.
+It was followed on the 15th of July by a roundtable featuring Prof Chakrabarti, historians Prof Lynette Russell (Monash), Prof Ann McGrath (ANU), Dr Shino Konishi (UWA), Dr Ben Silverstein (ANU) and Dr Emily Kern (UNSW).
+Chaired by Prof Alison Bashford, the panel discussed the whiteness of deep history, the characteristics of European naturalism, and the enchantment and disenchantment of the natural world.

 Traversing New Earth Histories - A Reading Group